Mohenjo Daro Trailer Gets The Costumes Wrong

 POSSIBLE SKIN TONE & FACIAL BONE STRUCTURE OF PEOPLE IN MOHENJO DARO….

 AND THE HORSE DEBATE…

 Indus Valley Civilization knows nothing about horse or horse chariots as the animal isn’t native to India.
 From time to time people have come up with what appear to be the bones of quasihorses, protohorses like the donkey, or the Dawn Horse, or the ass or onager; but horse bones are hard to decipher, and these are much disputed.
 Wild horses aren’t naturally found in India due to environmental factors.
 It is widely regarded that horses first came to India after/around 1700BC when Indo-Aryan nomads migrated to India.

-Note: Hindu nationalists claim that Aryans are the original inhabitants of both Harappan & Vedic civilization and they didn’t enter India but they created India.
+Note: Brahminical supremacists claim that Aryans are the original inhabitants of both Harappan & Vedic civilization and they didn’t enter India but they created India.
 However, archaeological finds, study of linguistic migration, DNA haplogroups and other socio-cultural transitions render that Indo-Aryan group was related only to the Vedic culture and not the preceding Harrapan civilization.
-The debate is assumed as a tool for Hindutva politics to identify Indian Muslims as foreigner invaders – a view which would be diluted if Vedic people themselves are foreign nomads.
+The debate is assumed as a tool for Brahminical politics to identify Indian Muslims as foreigner invaders – a POV which would be diluted if Vedic people themselves are nomads who immigrated from foreign lands.